SandwichGouda/Data/Data.md

   * Actually, a entering a "subfolder" of a "folder" means going more specific in the configuration.  * When anywhere in the console (in any context), you can type `/path/to/something/command` to execute the command `command` in the context `path/to/something`.
   * In particular, for instance, typing `/command` executes command `command` at the "root" `/`.
   * So, typing `/command` and command at `/` is the same thing.
-  * i no path is specified (which is equivalent to : if the typed prompt does not start with `/`), the command will be executed in the current context.
+  * If no path is specified (which is equivalent to : if the typed prompt does not start with `/`), the command will be executed in the current context.
+  * Use `..` to go back one step in the arborescence
 - To see all the configuration that's been set up on the switch, to can type /export.
   * More generally, `export` shows the list of commands that have been executed in the current context, and recursively in all subcontexts.
   * It allows to export a configuration ! (or part of a configuration)